aspose-pdf/Aspose.PDF-Products/pdf/cpp/protect/pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Secure PDF File Using C++" %}}

- In order to protect PDF file, weвЂ™ll use
+ In order to protect PDF file, we’ll use
  [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp)
  API which is a feature-rich, powerful and easy to use document encryption API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.pdf)